queersweetpotato/atlantechAI/visualisation/README.md

-This folder is for my (Luke) testing on visualising the ML data using SHAP
+This folder is for my (Luke) testing on visualising the ML data using SHAP.

+Also, I am a physicist so prefer working in notebooks, hence Google Colab